-- Homework should be a properly planned part of the curriculum, extending and reinforcing the learning experience of the school. - The number, frequency, and degree of difficulty of homework assignments should be based on the ability and needs of the student and take into account other activities which make a legitimate claim on the student's time. - Homework should always serve a valid learning purpose, it should never be used as a punitive measure. - Assignments should involve application of knowledge, reinforcement of communication, research and other skills, and should provide experiences which strengthen attitudes and allow for creativity. - The purpose of homework, in terms of the goals of a program, should be clear to the student when assigned, the work corrected when returned, and both the strengths and weaknesses of his/her work communicated in ways which provide for improved performance. - As part of the process of using homework as a learning tool, students should be involved in learning how to critique their own and each other's work based on clearly-defined criteria related to the particular program or course of study. - The time limits for completion of homework should: - o be reasonable and consistent with the nature of the assignments given; - o provide for interim appraisal of progress where assignments involve blocks of time; - o include a reasonable time for make-up of missed work assignments and/or improvements based on teacher comments. - Parents should be made aware of the way each of their child's teachers will be using homework as a learning activity.
+• Homework should be a properly planned part of the curriculum, extending and reinforcing the learning experience of the school.

+• The number, frequency, and degree of difficulty of homework assignments should be based on the ability and needs of the student and take into account other activities which make a legitimate claim on the student's time.

+• Homework should always serve a valid learning purpose, it should never be used as a punitive measure.

+• Assignments should involve application of knowledge, reinforcement of communication, research and other skills, and should provide experiences which strengthen attitudes and allow for creativity.

+• The purpose of homework, in terms of the goals of a program, should be clear to the student when assigned, the work corrected when returned, and both the strengths and weaknesses of his/her work communicated in ways which provide for improved performance.

+• As part of the process of using homework as a learning tool, students should be involved in learning how to critique their own and each other's work based on clearly-defined criteria related to the particular program or course of study.

+• The time limits for completion of homework should:

+o Be reasonable and consistent with the nature of the assignments given; o

+Commented [1]: Verfy accuracy of 4.3 scale for D+, D and D-

+Commented [2]: Is it not consistent with other handbooks?

+Commented [3]: I have asked this to the HS also.
+Just trying to determine why the Honors classes stop being weighted below a C-.

+Commented [4]: Verfy accuracy of 4.3 scale for D+, D and D- $\!\!\!$

+Commented [5]: Is it not consistent with other handbooks?

+Commented [6]: I have asked this to the HS also.
+Just trying to determine why the Honors classes stop being weighted below a C-.

+$\label{eq:commented_comm$

+Commented [8]: Is it not consistent with other handbooks?

+Commented [9]: I have asked this to the HS also.
+Just trying to determine why the Honors classes stop being weighted below a C-.
+Provide for interim appraisal of progress where assignments involve blocks of time;

+o Include a reasonable time for make-up of missed work assignments and/or improvements based on teacher comments.

+• Parents should be made aware of the way each of their child's teachers will be using homework as a learning activity.